 Keep your investment policy statement somewhere you can access it easily and review your policy statement before you make any decision about your portfolio.

 Looking for more inspiration?
 I recommend visiting the Bogleheads forum and wiki for more info on writing your IPS.
 I found it helpful when I created mine.
-Their website includes several examples and a forum where people discuss their IPS, why they make certain decisions when writing their IPS, and a lot more discussion on investing and other topics.
+Their website includes several examples and a forum where people discuss their IPS, why they make certain decisions when writing their IPS, and a lot more discussion on what is investing and other topics.
 This is my favorite financial forum, by far.

 Are you ready to write your investment policy statement?
 Roughly, what will it look like?
 Leave a comment!